zhouyl/flowblade/docs/components/forms/number-input.md

 | `required` | `boolean` | `false` | Required field |

 NumberInput also supports all common style props for flexible styling.

+### Style Props

+NumberInput supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Examples